 - Histogram – Helps you quickly and accurately identify the frequency that readings fall within a certain range.

-- Insulin - Shows impact of insulin and carbohydrate intake on glucose levels.
+- Insulin – Shows the impact of insulin and carbohydrate intake on glucose levels.